-Successive federal governments have been considering changes to the Constitution to recognise Aboriginal and Torres Strait Islander people as Australia’s First People for many years, but no progress has been made.
+Successive federal governments have been considering changes to the Constitution to recognise Aboriginal and Torres Strait Islander Peoples as Australia’s First People for many years, but little progress has been made.

 Given that sovereignty was never ceded by the many Aboriginal and Torres Strait Islander nations of this country, many Aboriginal and Torres Strait Islander people reject the legality of the Australian Constitution and have long called for Treaty/ies.

 In 2017 Aboriginal and Torres Strait Islander people gathered at Uluru to hold an historic First Nations National Constitutional Convention.
 The meeting was the culmination of a series of First Nations Regional Dialogues held across the country, organised by the Indigenous Steering Committee of the Referendum Council.